open-telemetry/opentelemetry-php/docs/laravel-quickstart.md

 }
 ```

-In the above snippet we change the span name and attributes for our Zipkin trace, we also add an exception event to the
+In the above snippet we change the span name and attributes for our trace, we also add an exception event to the
 span.

 We need to reload our `http://127.0.0.1:8000/hello` route, then navigate to Zipkin like before, to see that our span